 The weekly Spotlight features faculty and staff members at the university.
 To nominate a candidate, email the Record staff at firstname.lastname@example.org.

-Stephanie Tharp, along with a business professor, leads the Integrated Product Development course at U-M. IPD matches students from the disciplines of art and design, business, engineering, and information, and tasks them with designing and pitching a product from creative conception to costing at a mock trade show attended by industry leaders.
+Stephanie Tharp, along with a business professor, leads the Integrated Product Development course hosted by the Tauber Institute for Global Operations.
+IPD matches students from the disciplines of art and design, business, engineering, and information, and tasks them with designing and pitching a product from creative conception to costing at a mock trade show attended by industry leaders.

 "You have four different disciplines with four different ways of doing things and four sets of strengths and weaknesses.
 That's the challenge and the strength of the class," she said.

 Ultimately, the Tharps hope to push against the notion that industrial design is only commercial.
 Designers can incorporate both utilitarianism and discursive potential into their objects.

 "Discursive design is still small, but it's also beginning to be used by industry and other institutions as part of the research process, and even by entrepreneurs.
 It could be part of any broad design education because a discursive approach can be brought into any design activity," said Bruce Tharp.